fmorenovr/fmorenovr.github.io/_posts/2018-04-05-Hugo-a-setting-up-guide.md

 #### Themes

-Then, download theme from repository:
+Then, in the `theme/` directory, download theme from repository:

     cd webApp/themes
     git clone https://github.com/saey55/hugo-elate-theme

-Next, copy the file `themes/hugo-elate-theme/exampleSite/config.toml` to the current `config.toml`
+Next, copy the file `themes/hugo-elate-theme/exampleSite/config.toml` to the main `config.toml` in your site.

 You can look for more themes [here](https://themes.gohugo.io/).